albanafmeti/nodejs-training-task/README.md

 ### How to run:

-1. Go to server directory and run: `npm start`
+1. Go to server directory and run: `npm install` and then `npm start`

-3. Go to client directory and run: `npm start`
+3. Go to client directory and run: `npm install` and then `npm start`

 ### How to test: